zekth/website-1/content/additional-documentation/upgrade.md

 - Determine appropriate reef-pi version based on raspberry pi (3 or zero) from the [release](https://github.com/reef-pi/reef-pi/releases/) page.
 Choose latest relase if you are unsure.
 For this documentation we'll use 1.0 release version on pi zero.

-- ssh into raspberry pi, running reef-pi and upgrade using following commands in a terminal
+- Open a terminal window using the ssh software of your choices.
+SSH into your raspberry pi, then login into reef-pi and upgrade using following commands in a terminal

-- Download the release package on reef-pi
+- Download the release package on reef-pi (remember to use the correct pi-x.x package number)
 ```
 wget -c https://github.com/reef-pi/reef-pi/releases/download/0.5/reef-pi-1.0-pi0.deb
 ```